LacunaSoftware/docs/docs.en-us/articles/pki-express/java/index.md

 ## Maven package

-In order to use PKI Express on Java you must include the Maven package [pki-express](https://bintray.com/lacunasoftware/maven/pki-express)
+In order to use PKI Express on Java you must include the Maven package [pki-express](https://search.maven.org/artifact/com.lacunasoftware.pkiexpress/pki-express)

-> [!NOTE]
-> The package is not currently on Maven Central but on a private Maven repository at Bintray, which needs to be added to the list of repositories of your build file.
-See instructions below.

 If your project uses **Maven**, add this to your `pom.xml`: